ichhakumari/Data-Ninja/README.md

-# Splitter_Merger-using-java
+# DATA-NInja

 <h4><u>INTRODUCTION  </u></h4>
-<p>File splitter basically used to split the large files which are not possible to upload or download, when we
+<p>Data Ninja basically used to split the large files which are not possible to upload or download, when we
 have to file size restrictions imposed by the application.
 For example, if we need to upload a file say 30 MB using Gmail, than it might not be possible as Gmail restrict the file size less than 30MB, so if we use our tool we can split the file and send the splitted parts by uploading it and can retain the original file by